 Creating Data Input Files

-Understanding Terms and Structure
+XML Terms and Structure

-- Element: An input file component consisting of a start tag, data, and an end tag
+| Element | An input file component consisting of a start tag, data, and an end tag. |

-- Element Data: The second component of an element.
-This is the data that is entered in the OpCon database.
-In some cases the data is optional
+| Element Data | The second component of an element.
+This is the data written to the OpCon database.
+In some cases the data is optional. |

-- Nesting: The placement of one element inside another.
-A parent element requires one or more child elements placed in its data
+| Nesting | The placement of one element inside another.
+A parent element requires one or more child elements placed in its data. |

-- Parent Element: An element requiring one or more nested elements in its data
+| Parent Element | An element that requires one or more nested child elements in its data. |

-- Child Element: An element placed within the data of another element.
-If a child element is not placed within the parent element, the data is invalid
+| Child Element | An element placed within the data of another element.
+If a child element is not placed within its parent element, the data is invalid. |

 Some elements can be both parent and child elements.

-The following is an example of nested elements in a parent/child relationship:
+Example — nested elements in a parent/child relationship:

 <job>